jameshfisher/jameshfisher.com/_posts/2017-07-25-notes-from-minsk.md

 ---
 title: Notes from Minsk
 tags: []
+summary: >-
+  Spoke with Will about the Go garbage collector at GoWayFest in Minsk, Belarus.
+Orderly city.
+Software engineering scene surprisingly big.
 ---

 Will Sewell and I gave our "Go garbage collector" talk at GoWayFest in Minsk.